TuGraph-family/tugraph-db/doc/autogen/TuGraph-Python-Procedure-API/index.rst

 Introduction
 ------------------
-Similar to SQLite and Noe4j, TutGraph can work in embedded mode.
+Similar to SQLite and Noe4j, TuGraph can work in embedded mode.
 In embedded mode, it works like a library.
 You can write your own application and call the library functions to create, query and modify the graph.
 In this case, all the data exchange between the application and the graph database goes in the same process.
 It is very simple and efficient.